teamdfir/sift-bootstrap/README.md

 **Requirements:** Ubuntu 12.04 LTS Dekstop, Logged In User (as in GUI, not terminal (F1, F2)), Package Manager Not Running

-**Warning:** this is under heavy development command line options WILL change!
-Always check back here for the latest.
-Right now the requirements are pretty strict we will work to lessen them over time.

 **If you are running into errors, please check the troubleshooting section first**

 Documentation